 Hungarian opposition unites to challenge PM Orban in 2022

-Hungary's six main opposition parties will form an alliance for the 2022 election and, if they manage to unseat premier Viktor Orban, would aim to govern in a coalition, they said in a joint statement late on Thursday.
-The strongman nationalist Orban has extended his Fidesz party's influence over all walks of Hungarian life over the course of three landslide election victories since 2010, benefiting from a fragmented and divided opposition.
+Hungary's six main opposition parties will form an alliance for the 2022 election and, if they manage to unseat premier Viktor Orban, aim to govern in a coalition, they said in a joint statement.
+Orban, who has clashed with Western allies over the rule of law and stifling of dissent, has extended his Fidesz party's influence over the course of three landslide election victories since 2010 against a weak and fragmented opposition.

 In municipal elections last fall, however, opposition parties fielded joint candidates in many districts around the country and upset Fidesz in key constituencies, including for the mayor of the capital Budapest.
 The new mayor of Budapest said his victory, based on a primary contest and then a joint effort by all opposition parties, was a blueprint to challenge Orban.